Ekkehard-Schulze/precision-temperature-logger/README.md

-6. You may like to try the software compatible sensor TMP119.
+6. You may like to try the newer, baut software compatible sensor TMP119.
 TMP119 has a higher accuracy (±0.03°C (typical) from 0°C to 45°C
 and ±0.08°C (maximum) from 0°C to 45°C), but is only avaible in the YBG0006 'Die Size Ball Grid Array' package, whereas our boards use the